 Network simulations allowed us to address an additional question, regarding the site of action of NB stimulation.
-In principle, the neural effects we observed might have been entirely the result of changes in sensory cortical areas that not active during the delay period of the task, but which were propagated and maintained in the prefrontal cortex.
-Simulations demonstrated that if that were the case, then a broadening of the bump would only be expected in the cue presentation period, but not in the delay period (Fig. ), because attractor dynamics impose a fixed bump width in the absence of selective input during the delay period.
-This outcome was contrary to the experimental results (Fig. that NB stimulation affected working memory circuits other areas the cortex activity such as the
+In principle, the neural effects we observed might have been entirely the result of changes in early sensory cortical areas that are not active during the delay period of the task, but which were propagated and maintained in the prefrontal cortex.
+Simulations demonstrated that if that were the case, then a broadening of the bump would only be expected in the cue presentation period, but not in the delay period (Fig. S10B-D), because attractor dynamics impose a fixed bump width in the absence of selective input during the delay period.
+This outcome was contrary to the experimental results (Fig. 5J).
+It is possible, however, that NB stimulation affected working memory circuits in other afferent areas to the prefrontal cortex that generate selective delay period activity such as the posterior parietal cortex, or directly on the prefrontal cortex.

-NB stimulation in the remember-second task yielded another unexpected experimental finding: responses in anticipation of a visual stimulus, even when no visual stimulus was presented at all (Fig. -G).
+NB stimulation in the remember-second task yielded another unexpected experimental finding: responses in anticipation of a visual stimulus, even when no visual stimulus was presented at all (Fig. 5F-G).
 Our behavioral task involved a fixed duration of the fixation interval that the monkey could time.
-A visual stimulus was most often presented after this interval, however in 20% of the trials no visual stimulus was presented, and the trial continued with the presentation of the “second” visual stimulus at its expected time (see insets in Fig. -G).
+A visual stimulus was most often presented after this interval, however in 20% of the trials no visual stimulus was presented, and the trial continued with the presentation of the “second” visual stimulus at its expected time (see insets in Fig. 5F-G).
 NB stimulation elicited elevated firing rate in the time interval that the first visual stimulus would have been expected in no-visual stimulus trials (2-way ANOVA with factors tasks and stimulation: main effect of stimulation F1,53=26.9, p=3.4x10-6).
-Such an anticipatory signal was absent without NB stimulation, although presumably the monkey was anticipating a visual stimulus in these trials, too (Fig. -G and S3K).
+Such an anticipatory signal was absent without NB stimulation, although presumably the monkey was anticipating a visual stimulus in these trials, too (Fig. 5F-G and S3K).
 We simulated this anticipation with a non-selective timing signal added to the model at the time of the probable stimulus appearance, as we have documented recently (Barbosa et al., 2020).
 Phantom bumps of activity were then observed in the model, in the absence of a real visual stimulus.
-NB stimulation modeled as increased neural excitability elicits a broader, more stable bump but also a more unstable baseline condition, which can quickly develop into a bump when triggered by internal expectation signals (Fig. Such phantom bumps were not generated by the model, however, in the remember-first condition, when a stimulus was already actively held in memory and a second stimulus was omitted (Fig. In the “ON” simulations the network is even more resistant to subsequent stimuli than the control network, and indeed phantom bumps were not observed in neural activity in the remember-first condition (e.g. Fig. S2E).
+NB stimulation modeled as increased neural excitability elicits a broader, more stable bump but also a more unstable baseline condition, which can quickly develop into a bump when triggered by internal expectation signals (Fig. S11).
+Such phantom bumps were not generated by the model, however, in the remember-first condition, when a stimulus was already actively held in memory and a second stimulus was omitted (Fig. S11C).
+In the “ON” simulations the network is even more resistant to subsequent stimuli than the control network, and indeed phantom bumps were not observed in neural activity in the remember-first condition (e.g. Fig. S2E).